andrew/ultimate-awesome/README.md

 - [awesome-android-learning-resources](https://github.com/androiddevnotes/awesome-android-learning-resources) - 👓 A curated list of awesome android learning resources for android app developers. .
 - [awesome-okr](https://github.com/domenicosolazzo/awesome-okr) - A curated list about OKR (Objective - Key Results).
 - [awesome-laravel](https://github.com/TimothyDJones/awesome-laravel) - A curated list of delightful Laravel PHP framework packages and resources.
+- [awesome-crypto-trading-bots](https://github.com/botcrypto-io/awesome-crypto-trading-bots) - Awesome crypto trading bots.
 - [awesome-coronavirus](https://github.com/soroushchehresa/awesome-coronavirus) - 🦠  Huge collection of useful projects and resources for COVID-19 (2019 novel Coronavirus).
-- [awesome-crypto-trading-bots](https://github.com/botcrypto-io/awesome-crypto-trading-bots) - Awesome crypto trading bots.
 - [awesome-loginless](https://github.com/fiatjaf/awesome-loginless) - An awesome list of internet services that don't require logins or registrations.
 - [awesome-backend](https://github.com/zhashkevych/awesome-backend) - 🚀 A curated and opinionated list of resources (English & Russian) for Backend developers | Структурированный список ресурсов для изучения Backend разработки.
 - [awesome-regex](https://github.com/aloisdg/awesome-regex) - A curated collection of awesome Regex libraries, tools, frameworks and software.
-- [awesome-leetcode-resources](https://github.com/ashishps1/awesome-leetcode-resources) - This repository contains LeetCode articles which are very useful during the interview preparation.
 - [awesome-slam-datasets](https://github.com/youngguncho/awesome-slam-datasets) - A curated list of awesome datasets for SLAM.
 - [awesome-sysadmin-cn](https://github.com/jobbole/awesome-sysadmin-cn) - 系统管理员资源大全中文版，备份/克隆软件、云计算/云存储、协作软件、配置管理、日志管理、监控、项目管理等.
 - [scalable-css-reading-list](https://github.com/davidtheclark/scalable-css-reading-list) - Collected dispatches from The Quest for Scalable CSS.
+- [awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT.
 - [awesome-progressive-web-apps](https://github.com/TalAter/awesome-progressive-web-apps) - :sunrise: A collection of awesome resources for building progressive web apps.
 - [google-apps-script-awesome-list](https://github.com/oshliaer/google-apps-script-awesome-list) - The usual list of links to interesting resources for Google Apps Script.
 - [awesome-startup](https://github.com/KrishMunot/awesome-startup) - :sunglasses: All the required resources to build your own startup.
 - [Deep-Learning-for-Medical-Applications](https://github.com/albarqouni/Deep-Learning-for-Medical-Applications) - Deep Learning Papers on Medical Image Analysis.
-- [awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT.
 - [awesome-fraud-detection-papers](https://github.com/benedekrozemberczki/awesome-fraud-detection-papers) - A curated list of data mining papers about fraud detection.
 - [awesome-cloud-security](https://github.com/teamssix/awesome-cloud-security) - Awesome cloud security 收集一些国内外不错的云安全资源，该项目主要面向国内的安全人员.
 - [awesome-model-quantization](https://github.com/htqin/awesome-model-quantization) - A list of papers, docs, codes about model quantization.
 This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.